leoneloliver/ECMAScript6/README.md

 # ECMAScript6
-ECMAScrpt 6 - Example of ecommerce using EA6 objects
+ECMAScrpt 6 - Example of ecommerce using ES6 objects.